reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 4. Click "Invite" tab.

-5. "Invite new member to the project" form will appear.
+5. The "Invite new member to the project" form will appear.

-6. Enter email address of user in case he/she is not present in Report Portal data base or enter his/her login name.
+6. Enter the email address of the user in case he/she is not present in ReportPortal database or enter his/her login name.

-7. In case user is already available in Report Portal, his/her name will appear in the suggestion list.
+7. In case the user is already available in ReportPortal, his/her name will appear in the suggestion list.
-If not, Admin should enter correct email address.
+If not, the Admin should enter correct email address.

 8. Select an appropriate role.

 9. Click 'Invite'.

-10. In case user user is already available in Report Portal s/he will be assigned to the project If not, the letter with invitation link will be sent to user email address.
+10. In the case the user is already available in ReportPortal s/he will be assigned to the project If not, the letter with the invitation link will be sent to user email address.

-11. The user will receive an email with the link to the registration.
+11. The user will receive an email with the link to the registration page.
 When the user clicks the link, he/she will see a registration form.

 11. The user needs to fill in the registration form and click the "Register" button to complete the registration.

-12. The user will be assigned to the project that invitation was sent from, and to "Personal Project" with the PROJECT MANAGER project role.
+12. The user will be assigned to the project that the invitation was sent from, and to "Personal Project" with the PROJECT MANAGER project role.

 [ ![Image](Images/userGuide/manageUsers/inviteUserFromMembersPageInMB.png) ](https://youtu.be/wK0PB-iVEjk)

 >**Note:**
-Link for registration will be active until the user registers in the system by this reference, but not more than 24 hours.
+The link for registration will be active until the user registers in the system for up to, but not exceeding 24 hours.

 ### Detailed project info

-1. Login into Report Portal instance as Administrator.
+1. Login into ReportPortal instance as Administrator.

 2. Navigate to the Management Board -\> "All Projects" page.